 Keep a portable nursing drug handbook to make it easy to find the most vital information on the drugs that you administer as a nurse most frequently.
 This is an excellent tool for helping you learn more about medications while you are on the go and help keep your patients safe.

 You can also lookup generic and trade names for drugs, find black box warnings, understand safety information for medications, and help you teach patients about potential side effects of medications.ORDER NOW

-If there is anyone who needs to be wearing compression socks, its nurses.
+If there is anyone who needs to be wearing compression socks, it’s nurses.
 After all, we are on our feet for 12 hours a shift!
-Compression socks are so beneficial for nurses because they prevent or reduce varicose veins, they improve blood flow, and they decrease the risk of blood clots.
+Compression socks are so beneficial for nurses because they prevent or reduce varicose veins, improve blood flow, and decrease blood clots’ risk.
 Many nurses even say that wearing compressions socks make their legs feel energized, even after a shift.ORDER NOW

 Many nurses don’t drink nearly enough water during their 12-hour shifts and end up going home wholly dehydrated.
 Therefore, nurses need a great sealable water bottle with them for each shift.

 The Hydro Flask Water Bottle is a high-quality water bottle that can be used for many years and still look brand new.
 It is made out of food-grade stainless steel and is BPA free.
 Also, it has excellent insulation, which prevents condensation from forming on the outside of the bottle.